A Brief History Of Serverless

 Computing was VERY different back then.
 Home computers wouldn’t come around for another decade and it’d be even longer before the idea became mainstream.
 The Defense Advanced Research Projects Agency (DARPA) created Project MAC, the first time-sharing system.

-Time-Sharing was a system that allowed users to share the resouces of a central computer (maintframe).
+Time-Sharing was a system that allowed users to share the resouces of a central computer (mainframe).
 You would use terminals to access the system and submit workloads to it.
 A strong argument can be made that this is the first example of serverless computing based on our aforementioned definition.
 As an end-user, you didn’t own the servers and therefore not responsible for their management; you simply used them.

 While computing certainly pre-dates the 1960s, one could argue that time-sharing was among the first examples of developers just focusing on using compute resources without worry about the management.